DeclanHoare/shelltris/README.md

 #Shelltris

-Shelltris is my first attempt at writing a video game in a shell script.
+Shelltris is a Tetris clone written in Bash by David G. Atwood.
 It uses a small C helper, getch, which must be built for your operating system.
-The current CFLAGS in the Makefile are tuned for Mac OS X (4-way "universal").
+A Makefile is included - CFLAGS can be added there.
 Tweak as needed, then do a "make".
 The shell script expects the getch file to be in the current directory.

 Once you have built the helper, you can play the game by changing into the shelltris directory and typing:

 	./shelltris.sh

-It will calibrate itself for a few second, then ask you to hit 'p' to play.
+It will calibrate itself for a few seconds, then ask you to hit 'p' to play.

 ##KEYS